0reldev/hackathon-starlove/README.md

 Three main features were developped:
 - **random research**: a user can find a random partner from the Star Wars Universe, whatever its gender, species or planet.
 - **research by place**: a user can find a random partner based on a specific planet, whatever its sex or species.
-- **research by advanced criterion**: a user can find a random partner responding to four specific criterion: the planet, the gender, the eyes colour and the hair colour.
+- **research by advanced criteria**: a user can find a random partner responding to four specific criteria: the planet, the gender, the eyes colour and the hair colour.

 #### Screen captures